bs91/SimpleNEParser/README.md

 ### SimpleEmail.delivered

-Use `SimpleEmail.delivered` returns the value from the the first Received header, this informs you of when the message was actually delivered.
+`SimpleEmail.delivered` returns the value from the the first Received header, this informs you of when the message was actually delivered.

 ```javascript